 On the instruction of the United Nations General Assembly, the Secretary-General appointed a High-Level Panel to conduct an exploratory review.
 In its November 2006 report, the Panel recommended that the UN system should “Deliver as One” (DaO) at the country level, with One Leader, One Programme, One Budget and, where appropriate, One Office.

 In the DaO tradition, the work of the UN Country Team is coordinated by the United Nations Resident Coordinator.

-The UN Resident Coordinator in Jamaica, The Bahamas, Bermuda, The Cayman Islands and Turks and Caicos Islands
+The United Nations Resident Coordinator in Jamaica, The Bahamas, Bermuda, The Cayman Islands and the Turks and Caicos Islands

-Mr. Garry Conille is the UN Resident Coordinator.
+Mr. Dennis Zulu is the United Nations Resident Coordinator.

 The Resident Coordinator’s Office

 The United Nations Resident Coordinator Office (RCO) supports the work of the UN Resident Coordinator (UNRC/RC).
 The UN RCO leads the UN Country Team (UNCT) in consultations with the Government to define and agree on the UN strategic response to the Government’s development priorities.
 This response is captured in the UN Development Assistance Framework (UNDAF).

 Amid new UN reforms, the previous joint post of UN Resident Coordinator and United Nations Development Programme (UNDP) Resident Representative (RR) were formally separated into two distinct posts, making way for a brand new, independent, impartial and empowered UN RC post.

 The Office coordinates activities related to common programming including Agenda 2030, joint programmes, joint programming activities and development coordination work.
 This is done in conformity with the objectives and priorities of the Government, and the mandates and objectives of the United Nations agencies.